 Pool Draining 101

 We hate the thought of an empty swimming pool.
 We prefer seeing full, healthy, safe pools being enjoyed as often as possible.
 Sometimes, however, draining a pool is necessary.
+But how?
 As your trusted pool care partner, we want to make sure you know when draining your pool is the right call — and how to execute it properly.

 The most common reason for needing to drain your pool is an overabundance of Total Dissolved Solids (TDS).
 Over time, TDS slowly increase in your pool water, and once you reach about 2500 ppm, you start to lose the ability to balance the water.
 Your first response is likely to add more chemicals, but that will not solve the problem.
-Depending on the quality of your fill water and the quality of chemicals you typically add, you should expect to drain your pool every 3 to 5 years due to TDS.
+Depending on the quality of your fill water and the quality of chemicals you typically add, you should expect to empty your pool every 3 to 5 years due to TDS.

 - Consider the groundwater levels in your area.
 High groundwater levels can cause an empty in-ground pool to pop out of the ground.
-If high groundwater is present in your area, it is best to only partially drain your pool.
+If high groundwater is present in your area, it is best to only partially empty your pool.

 - Remove the trippers from your pump and pool light prior to draining.

-DIY TIP: If possible, drain the pool when the outside air temperature is less than 85 °F. Spring is generally an ideal time to drain your pool.
+DIY TIP: If possible, drain the pool when the outside air temperature is less than 85°F. Spring is generally an ideal time to drain your pool.